cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 ##Pathophysiology
-Anaphylaxis is driven by degranualation of mas cells and basophil graculocytes, causing release of:
+Anaphylaxis is driven by degranulation of mas cells and basophil granulocytes, causing release of:
 * Histamine
 * Prostaglandins
 * Leukotrienes